A possible method for non-Hermitian and non-$PT$-symmetric Hamiltonian systems: Noncommutative extension

+where $n_1, n_2=0, 1, 2, \cdots$.
 Note that the first order correction of the spectrum is proportional to the difference between the eigenvalue of oscillator ${}^{\sharp} 1$ and that of oscillator ${}^{\sharp} 2$.
 We point out that the first order correction of the energy spectrum is vanishing when the noncommutative parameters satisfy the special relation $\theta+\tilde\theta=0$, in which case higher order corrections might be considered.
-Moreover, if $\theta+\tilde\theta\neq0$ but $n_1- n_2=0$, i.e. the energy eigenvalues of oscillator ${}^{\sharp} 1$ and oscillator ${}^{\sharp} 2$ equal, there is no first order correction for the spectrum, either.
+Moreover, if $\theta+\tilde\theta\neq0$ but $n_1- n_2=0$, {\em i.e.}, the energy eigenvalues of oscillator ${}^{\sharp} 1$ and oscillator ${}^{\sharp} 2$ equal, there is no first order correction for the spectrum, either.
 For instance, it is obvious that the energy level of the ground state is not modified because of $n_1= n_2=0$.
-However, we emphasize that the noncommutative corrections of the eigenfunction are non-vanishing even for the two special cases because the eigenfunction, as stated in the above section, has the same formulation (see the next paragraph for a detailed analysis) as eqs.~(\ref{ES}) and (\ref{ES1}) with the replacement of ${X}_j$ by the new coordinates $\mathcal{X}_j$ ($j=1,2$) given in eq.~(\ref{nco}) and thus contains the noncommutative parameter $\theta$ through $\mathcal{X}_j$.
+However, we emphasize that the noncommutative corrections of the eigenfunction are non-vanishing even for the two cases ($\theta+\tilde\theta=0$, and $\theta+\tilde\theta\neq0$ but $n_1- n_2=0$) because the eigenfunction, as stated in the above section, has the same formulation (see the next paragraph for a detailed analysis) as eqs.~(\ref{ES}) and (\ref{ES1}) with the replacement of ${X}_j$ by the new coordinates $\mathcal{X}_j$ ($j=1,2$) given in eq.~(\ref{nco}), and thus contains the noncommutative parameter $\theta$ through $\mathcal{X}_j$.
 This would be seen more evidently from eq.~(\ref{ncH5}) which is the diagonalized form of eq.~(\ref{ncH3}).

-We turn to the proof of the positive-definite inner product in the noncommutative case, which shows as in the commutative case that $\boldsymbol{a}_j^{\ddagger}$ and $\boldsymbol{a}_j$ are the creation and annihilation operators that satisfy the property of ladder operators eq.~(\ref{ladder1}).
-Because the coupling term is commutative with the Hamiltonian of oscillator ${}^{\sharp} 1$ and oscillator ${}^{\sharp} 2$ in eq.~(\ref{ncH3}), that is\footnote{Such a commutativity can be seen more clearly from eq.~(\ref{ncH5}), i.e. $[{\mathcal{N}}_1-{\mathcal{N}}_2, {\mathcal{N}}_1+{\mathcal{N}}_2+1]=0$.},
+We turn to the proof of the positive-definite inner product in the noncommutative case, which shows as in the commutative case that $\boldsymbol{a}_j^{\ddagger}$ and $\boldsymbol{a}_j$ are the creation and annihilation operators that satisfy the property of ladder operators.
+Because the coupling part is commutative with the free part in the Hamiltonian eq.~(\ref{ncH3}), that is,\footnote{Such a commutativity can be seen more clearly from eq.~(\ref{ncH5}), {\em i.e.}, $[{\mathcal{N}}_1-{\mathcal{N}}_2, {\mathcal{N}}_1+{\mathcal{N}}_2+1]=0$.}